-Antivirus is based on software that - simply put - works via a “recognition” system.
-So, the antivirus will only detect malware if that specific type of malware is listed in the antivirus’ database.
+Antivirus is based on software that – simply put – works via a “recognition” system.
+So, the antivirus will only detect malware if that specific type of malware is listed in the antivirus app’s database.

-Of course, webcam-tailored malware isn’t the highest priority for antivirus software developers to patch out vulnerabilities for all the time.
+Of course, patching vulnerabilities used by webcam-tailored malware isn’t the highest priority for antivirus software developers.
 Therefore, you should consider downloading a dedicated anti-malware program, like Malwarebytes or HitmanPro.

 This type of software is designed to detect malware that might go undetected against regular antivirus software.

-Malwarebytes and HitmanPro are both really good alternatives to run alongside your antivirus software.
+Malwarebytes and HitmanPro are both excellent alternatives to run alongside your antivirus software.